I’ve always wanted to do something important with my life; I’ve felt this way as long as I can remember.

 Lead generation can be frustrating and many people are unsure of where to start.
 (I know I was.)

 The trouble with that was when people first came to our website, they were not ready to buy from us.

 Enter the lead magnet.

-A lead magnet is a landing page or an offer (usually free) dedicated to giving your website visitor some relevant value in exchange for their contact information (at the very least, a email address).
+A lead magnet is a landing page or an offer (usually free) dedicated to giving your website visitor some relevant value in exchange for their contact information (at the very least, an email address).

 When you master lead magnets, you pretty much have superpowers to grow your business as fast as you want.
-This is because there almost always has to be a middle step that involves building trust and following up with prospects until they are ready to buy.
+This is because there is almost always has to be a middle step that involves building trust and following up with prospects until they are ready to buy.